Broadcom/terraform-provider-luminate/README.md

 In addition to arguments above, the following attributes are exported:

-- **token** - The token can be used during the terraform run only in other resources' fields that are marked as "write-only"
+- **token** - The token can be used during the terraform run only in other resources' fields that are not saved to state (such as "write-only" or fields in other ephemeral resources)

 **NOTE:** write-only fields can be used only for Terraform versions > 1.11